MitulMistry/MitulMistry.github.io/_posts/2016-06-01-jquery-rails-app.markdown

 }
 {% endhighlight %}

 `event.preventDefault()` is necessary in order to prevent the default behavior of the form, which is to submit and reload the page.
-Anything with a `$` is shorthand for `jQuery`, so it's invoking a `jQuery` object or function. `var name = $('#tag_name').val();` gets the tag name value from the text input of the form sets it to a variable.
-It validates it client side with a custom Validator class, and if the data passes, it processes the request.
+Anything with a `$` is shorthand for `jQuery`, so it's invoking a `jQuery` object or function. `var name = $('#tag_name').val()` gets the tag name value from the text input of the form and sets it to a variable.
+It validates it client side with a custom Validator class and if the data passes, it processes the request.

-`var values = $(this).serialize();` serializes the data in the form via `jQuery` and prepares it to be sent. `var posting = $.post('/tags', values);` makes a `jQuery` POST request to the tags controller with the data from the form that has been serialized.
+`var values = $(this).serialize()` serializes the data in the form via `jQuery` and prepares it to be sent. `var posting = $.post('/tags', values)` makes a `jQuery` POST request to the tags controller with the data from the form that has been serialized.
 Once the posting is finished, we set a `.done` callback to clear the form input field and then call the `loadTags()` function.

 {% highlight javascript %}
 function loadTags(){